benhutchings1/kickplate/docs/architecture.md

 ### T-Shirt Sizing of Resource Limits
 Allow selecting of resource limits via T-Shirt sizes (S, M, L) depending on resource requirements of jobs

+### Scheduled EDAGs
+Allow EDAGs to be performed on a schedule.